EvgeniiZorin/Handbook_Databases/SQL.md

 - ON DELETE SET NULL: if in the table 1 a row is deleted, then in the table 2 that references that first table via foreign key the corresponding value is set to NULL;
 - ON DELETE CASCADE: if the row in the original table containing an id is deleted, then in a table referencing that table via a foreign key the entire row is deleted.
 - ON DELETE RESTRICT:
-  - will cause the server to raise an error if a row is deleted in the parent table that is referenced in the child table;
+  - will cause the server to raise an error if a row is attempted to be deleted in the parent table that is referenced in the child table;
   - protects against orphaned records when rows are deleted from the parent table;
 - ON UPDATE CASCADE:
   - will cause the server to propagate a change to the primary key value of a parent (referenced) table with a primary key to the child table;